Get E-Book

 process.exitCode = 0;

-stderr follows the same connection-type matrix, with a practical convention layered on top.
-Crash diagnostics usually go to stderr because stderr is often still attached to a TTY, and Unix TTY writes block.
+stderr follows the same connection-type rules.
+Crash diagnostics usually go to stderr because stderr often still points at a terminal, and Unix terminal writes block.
 Piped stderr can still lose buffered data if process.exit() runs before the write completes.

-Fatal-path code should minimize asynchronous assumptions.
-Write the diagnostic, prefer process.exitCode when normal shutdown is still possible, and reserve process.exit() for cases where immediate termination is the actual requirement.
+For fatal paths, keep the logic simple.
+Write the diagnostic.
+Use process.exitCode when normal shutdown is still possible.
+Use process.exit() only when immediate termination is the actual requirement.

 The console object